cascadiajs/cascadiajs/app/markdown/2025/attend.md

 - A government-issued photo ID if you plan on drinking alchohol
 - A water bottle
 - Snacks, if you need to nosh regularly throughout the day
-- Clothes appropriate for sunny and 70's during the day, dipping to the low 50's at night
+- Clothes appropriate for sunny and high 70's during the day, dipping to the low 60's at night

+Check-out our [map](/2025/map) to familiarize yourself with where our venue and recommended hotels are.

 <h2 id="venue">Venue</h2>